 - Bus rollover accident

-These incidents can involve injuries to passengers on board the bus in question, as well as drivers of other vehicles and nearby pedestrians.
+These incidents can involve injuries to passengers on board the bus in question and drivers of other vehicles and nearby pedestrians.
+Bus passenger injuries can be attributed to many factors, including poor maintenance, speeding, and driver error.

 Causes of Orange County Bus Crashes